Telestai-Project/telestai/doc/init.md

 init files take precedence over the configurations in `/etc/telestai/telestai.conf`.
-However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `RAVEND_DATADIR` for OpenRC).
+However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `TELESTAID_DATADIR` for OpenRC).

 ### macOS